MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR-View_Registers.png "View Register")

-When you create a new register or by viwing an existing register you will be able to create and edit items
+When you create a new register or by viewing an existing register you will be able to create and edit items

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }